AdaCore/training_material/courses/fundamentals_of_ada/090_overloading.rst

 -----------------

 * Compilers must reject ambiguous calls
-* Resolution is based on the calling context
+* :dfn:`Resolution` is based on the calling context

    - Compiler attempts to find a matching **profile**
    - Based on **Parameter** and **Result** Type